Employment Contract and Taxes

 Your salary is paid by the LBV on the last working day of the month.
 In the first month of payment there may be a slight delay in payment.
 From the second month onwards you will receive your salary as agreed in the contract.

 It is your responsibility to check the payslip.
 The salary should be in accordance with your employment contract.
 You should also check your tax class.
-If some details are unclear or incorrect, contact the LBV (DE).
+If some details are unclear or incorrect, contact the LBV (only in German).

 As soon as you live and work in Germany for more than half a year, you will also pay taxes here.
 Income tax is deducted directly from your salary.
 How much tax you have to pay depends on the amount of your income and whether you have a family and which tax bracket you choose.

 Germany has concluded a double taxation agreement with some countries.
 This prevents you having to pay taxes in your home country at the same time.
 Some agreements also regulate how you are taxed as a scientist.
-The Department of Human Resources and Legal Affairs or your local tax office (DE) know which regulation applies to you.
+The Personnel Department or your local tax office (only in German) know which regulation applies to you.

 You can get a part of your taxes refunded through a tax return.
 You can submit the tax return to the tax office in your place of residence.